We Analyzed the Future Direction of Genworth Financial Inc. (GNW), Here is What We Found

 GNW’s Market Performance

-GNW stocks went down by -2.22% for the week, with a monthly drop of -25.00% and a quarterly performance of -24.26%, while its annual performance rate touched -24.63%.
-The volatility ratio for the week stands at 6.32% while the volatility levels for the past 30 days are set at 6.68% for Genworth Financial Inc..
-The simple moving average for the period of the last 20 days is 1.29% for GNW stocks with a simple moving average of -5.58% for the last 200 days.
+GNW stocks went up by 30.28% for the week, with a monthly jump of 32.62% and a quarterly performance of -9.76%, while its annual performance rate touched -3.90%.
+The volatility ratio for the week stands at 9.76% while the volatility levels for the past 30 days are set at 6.37% for Genworth Financial Inc..
+The simple moving average for the period of the last 20 days is 19.09% for GNW stocks with a simple moving average of 13.13% for the last 200 days.

 Analysts’ Opinion of GNW